LiferayCloud/client-extensions-deep-dive-devcon-2023/README.markdown

 ## Before Workshop

-<em>Note that this setup might take as long as 15 minutes so please run
-these steps before the workshop!</em>
+_Note that this setup might take as long as 15 minutes so please run these steps before the workshop!_

-<em>If you'd like help with these commands you can reach out on this Liferay community Slack channel: [#devcon-2023-client-extensions-101-workshop](https://liferay-community.slack.com/archives/C058EQJ0MFG)</em>
+_If you'd like help with these commands you can reach out on this Liferay community Slack channel: [#devcon-2023-client-extensions-101-workshop](https://liferay-community.slack.com/archives/C058EQJ0MFG)_

 1. Download [client-extensions-deep-dive-devcon-2023.tar.gz](https://drive.google.com/uc?id=1_WnztbRVFcmo94F9zs4pHWi3_uEF73GU&export=download) and unzip